p4lang/p4app/README.md

 }
 ```

-This defines one Mininet target and two STF targets.
-The `use` field specifies
+This defines one Mininet target, "debug", and two STF targets, "test1" and
-which backend a target uses; if you don't provide it, the default is to use the
+"test2".
+The `use` field specifies which backend a target uses; if you don't
-backend with the same name as the name of the target.
-That's why, in the
+provide it, the target name is also used as the backend name.
+That's why, in
-previous example, we didn't have to specify `"use": "mininet"` - the target's
+the previous example, we didn't have to specify `"use": "mininet"` - the
-name is mininet, and that's enough for p4app to know what you mean.
+target's name is mininet, and that's enough for p4app to know what you mean.

 That's really all there is to it.
 There's one final tip: if you want to share a
 p4app package with someone else, you can just tar and gzip the whole directory.